 As chair of MIT’s physics department Hardy created the Visibility Laboratory with Seibert Duntley in 1939.
 It was focused on applying optics to such problems as camouflage, misdirection of aerial bombardment, target location, visibility of submerged objects at sea.

 A strong promoter of OSA, Hardy served for 25 years on the Board of Directors.
 He served for 17 years as secretary.
-He received the Ives Medal and the Franklin Institute’s Longstreth Award.
+He received the Frederic Ives Medal / Jarus W. Quinn Prize and the Franklin Institute’s Longstreth Award.

 Hardy died in 1977.